jaywood128/tiny-triumphs/README.md

 Features:

 - CRUD functionality for Todos
-- Update a todo
-- Set an email reminder for the todo
+- Set an email reminder for the todo.
-- Receive a positive encouragement when to complete the first todo in a project
-- Get an email update of the average todos completes, how long they took to complete
+- Receive an email up to 7 days before an item is due.